 5. Change High DPI Settings

-There is another compatibility setting called “Change High DPI settings,” which will resolve any conflicts due to programs that are appearing blurry, too big, or too small in Windows 10.
+There is another compatibility setting called “Change High DPI settings,” which will resolve any conflicts due to programs that are appearing blurry, too big, or too small in Windows.

 For this, go back to the “Properties -> Compatibility” option and click “Change High DPI Settings.”
 It will open a new dialog box as shown here.
 Select either “fix scaling problems” or “override high DPI scaling behavior.”
 Both will help you make the programs appear less blurry.

-As we have seen in this guide, most older apps or games run poorly on Windows 10 because they were specifically designed for Windows 8, Windows 7, Windows Vista, or Windows XP.
-But with the Windows Compatibility Troubleshooter, there is always a way to run your legacy apps on a newer computer.
-If you still have old DOS programs you want to run on Windows 10, here’s a way to do that as well.
+As you have seen in this guide, most older apps or games run poorly on newer versions of Windows because they were specifically designed for Windows 8, Windows 7, Windows Vista, or Windows XP.
+But with the Windows Program Compatibility Troubleshooter, there is always a way to run your legacy apps on a newer computer.
+If you still have old DOS programs you want to run on Windows, here’s a way to do that.